rileyhemp/snoogle/readme.md

 ## Snoogle Search for Reddit

 A better way to search Reddit.
-Built using React Native.
+Built with React Native.

 ### What's it do?